HL7/davinci-crd/input/pagecontent/deviations.md

 #### Linkage between created resources
 The linkage between resources by `id` in different Actions within a single Suggestion doesn't require any extension to CDS Hooks, but it does require additional guidance.
 For the purposes of this implementation guide, the inclusion of the `id` element in 'created' resources and references in created and updated resources within multi-action suggestions **SHALL** be handled as per FHIR's [transaction processing rules]({{site.data.fhir.path}}http.html#trules).
-I.e. Treating each requested action as being an entry in a FHIR transaction bundle where the base URL is the base URL of the CRD Client's server.
+I.e., Treating each requested action as being an entry in a FHIR transaction bundle where the base URL is the base URL of the CRD Client's server.
 POST corresponds to an `action.type` of 'create' and PUT corresponds to an action.type of 'update'.
 Specifically, this means that if a FHIR Reference points to the resource type and `id` of a resource of another 'create' Action in the same Suggestion, then the reference to that resource **SHALL** be updated by the server to point to the `id` assigned by the client when performing the 'create'.
 CRD Clients **SHALL** perform 'creates' in an order that ensures that referenced resources are created prior to referencing resources.

 For example, the following [CDS Hook Suggestion](https://cds-hooks.hl7.org/2.0/#suggestion) will cause the creation of a new [ServiceRequest]({{site.data.fhir.path}}servicerequest.html) that will be pointed to by a newly created ([DeviceRequest]({{site.data.fhir.path}}devicerequest.html) resource).
 The ClaimResponse would be created before the MedicationRequest would be updated: